-Most of these get their life-like swimming action from their flexible bodies and flat endplate design of their tails.
+They get their life-like swimming action from their flexible bodies and flat endplate design of their tails.
 These 'paddle-tails' wriggle frantically sending out both vibrational and visual alarm signals to any nearby predator.

-They come in three general forms:~
+Swimbaits come in three general forms:~

 Like any other lure, it's its action that's important - not how appealing it looks to us.
-But find one with a realistic action and a realistic appearance then you're likely to be on to a winner.
+But find one with a realistic action and a convincing appearance then you're likely to be on to a winner.

 Of particular importance are the eyes, as it's these that give the predator something to home in on.

 The one shown here is a Tsunami Holographic Swim Shad - a highly recommended product that is manufactured ina number of sizes from 3" to 7".

 Given the durability issue with soft plastic lures generally, the commercial attractiveness of two-part unrigged swimbaits (or 'leadheads' as they're known in the UK) is pretty obvious, but the downside is that unless the assembly of head and body is done with precision their swimming performance will be compromised, along with their ability to fool a fish.

 Although the barb behind the head part of the jig head goes a long way towards preventing the flexible body from sliding aft and bunching up around the hook, it's not always entirely successful.